MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/network-access.md

 ### Select authentication method

 This item allows you to select the EAP type to use with PEAP for network authentication.
-By default, two EAP types are available, **Secure password (EAP-MSCHAP v2)** and **Smart card or other certificate (EAP-TLS)**.
-However, EAP is a flexible protocol that allows inclusion of additional EAP methods, and it is not restricted to these two types.
+There are two EAP types available by default: Secure password (EAP-MSCHAP v2) and Smart card or other certificate (EAP-TLS).
+However, EAP is a flexible protocol that allows for the addition of other EAP methods.
+It is not limited to only these two types.

 For more information, see: